apquinit/fulfiz/README.md

 php artisan key:generate
 ```

-After installation, populate .env file with your database details and personal API keys.
+After installation, populate .env file with the database details and personal API keys.

 ## Running the tests